Mazandaran province: Climate

+Governance

+Mazandaran has 9 electoral fields and a total of 12 seats in the Islamic Consultative Assembly.

 Transportation

-Train
+Railway

+Mazandaran is served by the North Railway Dept. of the Iranian Railways.
+The department connects the province to Tehran to the south and Gorgan to the east.
+The cities of Sari, Qaemshahr, and Pol-e Sefid are major stations of the department.

+The Trans-Iranian Railway was a major railway building project started in 1927 and completed in 1938, under the direction of the Iranian monarch, Reza Shah, and entirely with indigenous capital.
+It links the capital Tehran with the Persian Gulf and Caspian Sea.

 The Mazandaran train station is the city's first modern rail station and it dates from the Pahlavi dynasty.

 Roads

 Mazandaran is connected to Tehran by Haraz road (Amol-Rudehen), Kandovan road (Chalus-Karaj), and Firoozkooh road (Savadkuh).

 Airports

 Dasht-e Naz Airport, serving the capital Sari, Noshahr Airport, and Ramsar International Airport are the domestic airports that connect the province to the other parts of the country.

-Railway

-Mazandaran is served by the North Railway Dept. of the Iranian Railways.
-The department connects the province to Tehran to the south and Gorgan to the east.
-The cities of Sari, Qaemshahr, and Pol Sefid are major stations of the department.

-The Trans-Iranian Railway was a major railway building project started in 1927 and completed in 1938, under the direction of the Iranian monarch, Reza Shah, and entirely with indigenous capital.
-It links the capital Tehran with the Persian Gulf and Caspian Sea.